Astronaut Scholarship Foundation

 Scholarship Application Process

 Students may not apply directly for an Astronaut Scholarship Foundation award.
 A student must be nominated by a faculty member who knows the student well enough to identify a special drive or talent that foreshadows a creative career leading to advancement of scientific knowledge and technology.
 Accordingly, nominees must have proven themselves by both their academic and research achievements as full time undergraduate students at the nominating institution.
 Actual research accomplishments should be highlighted in student applications.
 Qualified undergraduates who have completed two years of full time study on the designated campus may receive scholarships for their junior and/or senior year.
 However, since the scholarship application must be submitted during the second semester of the year prior to the start of the scholarship, sophomores nominated to receive the scholarship as juniors must demonstrate truly exceptional accomplishments during their first three semesters to be considered.
 An awarded scholarship may not be transferred to another degree program or institution.
-We require that all nominees be American citizens.
+We require that all nominees be United States citizens.

 All candidates must be juniors or seniors at the time their scholarships begin.
 Although need is given consideration if both nominees are deemed equal, it is not a driving force in the selection process.
 It is the desire of the Foundation to encourage the most creative and innovative candidates who have the drive and ability to move into unknown territory.
 Please note that emphasis is placed upon demonstrated potential or ability and a drive to do research and to develop new ideas, inventions and innovative technology.
 Astronaut Scholarships are not awarded for pre-medical studies, so clinical medical research is not considered in the research selection criteria.
 However, biomedical research is definitely included.